zchen0211/ML-tutorial/Generative/Prog_Syn.md

 - **NPI**:  Scott Reed and Nando de Freitas.
 Neural programmer-interpreters.
 In ICLR, 2016.
 - **AIR**: Attend, Infer, Repeat: Fast Scene Understanding with Generative Models.
 NIPS 2016
 	- An RNN to handle multiple-object (variable length)
+	- Latent variable z to describe if there is new object or not
+	- Monte Carlo sampling
 - **Neural scene representation and rendering**, Science 2018
 - Sequential Attend, Infer, Repeat: Generative Modelling of Moving Objects, NIPS 2018